vasilishomegas/checkit/README.md

  # Tips for running the zipped version

  As for the zipped version packages are only downloaded when building the solution, you might face some runtime errors.
-To fix this run the following command in the Package Manager Consoler:
+ Please make sure that all NuGet Packages are updated, if you still face errors, try to run the following command in the Package Manager Consoler:

       Update-Package Microsoft.CodeDom.Providers.DotNetCompilerPlatform -r